CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

     ![Picture1](media/storageaccount(1).png)

-## Exercise 1: Upload Documents to Azure Storage
+## Task 4: Upload Documents to Azure Storage

+In this task, you will upload documents to an Azure Storage container.
+First, you will create a container called coffee-reviews, configure its access settings, and then upload a set of coffee review documents into it.
+This process helps familiarize you with Azure Storage containers and blob uploads, which are crucial for storing and managing data in the cloud.

 1. In the left-hand menu pane, select **Containers (1)**.